The “Houses of MCSES” is a friendly, school-wide competition introduced by Associate Principal MacCormack.

 *The House Cup trophy was custom made and donated to MCSES by Jon Davi from Quality Trophies.
 Thank you!

-The “Houses of MCSES” is a friendly, school-wide competition introduced by Associate Principal MacCormack this year.
+The “Houses of MCSES” is a friendly, school-wide competition introduced by Associate Principal MacCormack in early 2020.
 The main purpose is to create a greater sense of community among students while reinforcing the importance of character and good attendance.

 “Our responses to student absences have been mostly reactive.
 When students are absent, we call parents, make house visits, and sometimes contact local agencies to address absenteeism,” said Mr. MacCormack.
 “I wanted to flip that and be proactive rather than reactive.
 The Houses idea was an opportunity to strengthen character education and improve student attendance through friendly competition.
 By bringing in a little bit of competition, our goal is to make kids want to be at school.”